Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Website: Tilligerry Habitat

-Another spot to see This foreshore reserve in Port Stephens is a favourite feeding and resting spot for local koalas.
-The Tilligerry Habitat is a community based Ecotourism Information Centre which organises guided walks including koala spotting and a range of other eco activities.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Tilligerry Habitat.
+Another spot to see koalas in the wild is Tilligerry Habitat.
+This foreshore reserve in Port Stephens is a favourite feeding and resting spot for local koalas.
+The Tilligerry Habitat is a community-based Ecotourism Information Centre which organises guided walks including koala spotting and a range of other eco activities.
+For more information, read the Newy with Kids review of Tilligerry Habitat.

 winter activities

-From June to November get ready to spot whales off the NSW coast as 20,000 humpback whales are expected to travel past Newcastle, Lake Macquarie and Port Stephens on their annual migration.
+From June to November get ready to spot whales off the NSW coast as 20,000+ humpback whales travel past Newcastle, Lake Macquarie and Port Stephens on their annual migration.

-To get up close to whales, head out on one of the local whale watching tours.
-CoastXP runs whale watching cruises from its base in Honeysuckle.
+To get up close to whales, head out on a whale watch tour.
+Locally, CoastXP runs whale watching cruises from its base in Honeysuckle.
 It’s a fun family-friendly tour that explores the coast of Newcastle and gets you close to migrating whales.
 Also leaving from Honeysuckle is Nova Cruises which feature vessels with indoor and outdoor areas.
 Moonshadow Cruises and Imagine Cruises run whale watching cruises from Nelson Bay in Port Stephens.

 Featured image: Hunter Valley Wildlife Park